kajuberdut/porter2/README.md

 # porter2
-A python wrapper around surgebase's porter2 implimentation.
+A pure python implimentation of the finite state machine found in surgebase's porter2 implimentation.

-The surgebase library impliments a finate state machine and as such has very good performance.
 For more information see [Credits](#credits-and-info)

 ## Usage